priya006/WebElement_Locator/README.md

 # jQuery HTML DOM

+# Javascript in Chrome COnsole to find Element

+# Search WebElemnts using Search option in Chrome
+1. If you know a unique ID press `cmd+f` and search for that specific ID `#gh-ac`.
+ID has to be prefixed with `#`
+2. Copy paste an xpath in the search bar to locate the weblement

 # How to use Chrome Developer console to write Xpath?
 1. Launch chrome browser Click `cmd+option+i` in mac OS.
 Chrome developer tool opens.
 2. Click open `Console`